Here’s a very real case study from my client who boosted his website (created on a fresh domain) using the power of expired domains.

 What are the mistakes you made, and what did you learn from them?

-I think one of our main mistakes is not starting the website on an aged domain and not pushing harder on high-quality content.
+I think one of our main mistakes is not starting the website on an expired domain and not pushing harder on high-quality content.

 What’s your next plan to grow this website’s page.